Valerian and the City of a Thousand Planets: Plot

-During the summit, unidentified humanoids suddenly attack, incapacitating everyone and kidnapping Filitt.
-Valerian chases the kidnappers to the irradiated area but crashes his spaceplane during the pursuit.
-Laureline enlists alien information brokers known as Dogan Daguis to track Valerian and finds him unconscious at the edge of the irradiated zone.
-She rouses him, but is kidnapped by a primitive tribe, the Boulan Bathors of the planet Goara, and presented at their emperor's dinner as the choice course.
-Valerian infiltrates the tribe's territory with the help of the shape-shifting Bubble.
-They rescue Laureline and escape, but Bubble is fatally wounded.
+During the summit, Mül humanoids attack and kidnap Filitt.
+Valerian chases the kidnappers to the irradiated area but crashes his spaceplane.
+Laureline enlists alien information brokers to find Valerian at the edge of the irradiated zone.
+She is kidnapped by a primitive tribe and presented as the choice course at their emperor's dinner.
+Valerian infiltrates the tribe's territory with the help of a shape-shifter named Bubble.
+Laureline and Valerian escape, but Bubble is fatally wounded.
+Valerian and Laureline venture into the irradiated area, discovering it is not dangerous and contains an antique spacecraft.
+They find the humanoids, the Pearls, with an unconscious Filitt.

-Valerian and Laureline venture further into the irradiated area, discover it is not dangerous, and that it contains the remains of some antique spacecraft.
-They reach a large, shielded hall where they find the humanoids, known as the Pearls, with an unconscious Filitt.
-The Pearls' leader, Emperor Haban Limaï, explains that his people lived peacefully on Mül until a battle occurred between the Federation and another faction.
-Filitt, the human commander, ordered the use of fusion missiles that disabled the enemy mothership and sent it crashing into the planet, annihilating Mül.
-Upon her passing, Princess Lihö-Minaa transferred her soul into Valerian's body.
+Pearl Emperor Haban Limaï explains that his people lived peacefully on Mül until a battle occurred on their world between the Federation and a hostile alien race.
+The human commander Filitt ordered the use of fusion missiles to destroy the enemy mothership, but inadvertently resulted in Mül's destruction.
+Upon her death, Princess Lihö-Minaa transferred her soul into Valerian's body.
+Haban and some of Mül's inhabitants survive in a previously crashed vessel.
+Trapped in the spaceship, the surviving Pearls repaired it and learned human technology and history.
+Scrap ships took them to Alpha, where they assimilated knowledge from different species and built their own ship.
+They need the converter and pearl to launch it, so they can find a new home.

-When the surviving Pearls were trapped in a downed space vehicle from the battle, they managed to repair it and learned the humans' technology and history.
-They eventually came to Alpha, where they assimilated more knowledge and built a ship of their own.
-They needed the converter and pearl in order to launch their ship and find a planet to recreate their homeworld.
-Filitt admits his role in the genocide, but argues it was necessary to end the war—as was the coverup, to prevent humans from losing their credibility and influence in Alpha.
-Valerian and Laureline disagree, arguing that the commander is trying to avoid the consequences of his actions.
+Filitt admits his role in the genocide but argues it was necessary to end the war and cover it up to prevent humans from losing credibility and influence in Alpha.
+Valerian and Laureline argue that the commander is trying to avoid the consequences of his actions.
 When Filitt becomes belligerent, Valerian knocks him out.

 Valerian hands over the pearl he took from Igon, and Laureline persuades him to return the converter.
-While the Pearls prepare their spacecraft for takeoff, Filitt's K-Tron robot soldiers attack the Pearls and the government soldiers sent to assist Valerian, but are ultimately defeated.
-The spacecraft departs and Filitt is arrested.
-Valerian and Laureline are left adrift aboard an Apollo Command/Service Module, and Laureline answers Valerian's marriage proposal with a "maybe" as they wait for rescue.
+While the Pearls prepare their spacecraft for takeoff, Filitt's K-Tron robot soldiers attack them, but Valerian and the surviving government soldiers defeat the robots.
+The spacecraft departs, and Filitt is arrested.

+Valerian and Laureline are left adrift aboard an Apollo Command/Service Module, where she answers his marriage proposal with a "maybe" as they await rescue.